xuyihao2001/Sudoku-Solver/README.md

 8 0 0 7 3 0 0 0 9
 0 0 0 0 6 9 1 0 3

-Note that this project is unable to solve all Sudokus.
-Sudokus that require the most complex strategies are unable to be solved by this program.
+Note that this project is unable to solve all Sudoku.
+Sudoku that require the most complex strategies are unable to be solved by this program.

 ## Installation